esserafael/PowerShell/Outlook/1.Configure-Outlook-Signature/README.md

 ## How to use it

-1. Download the files and store them, as structured here (the script will search for the files in the **SignatureTemplate** folder), in a shared network location, like `\\mycompany.com\outlook`.
+1. Download the files and store them, as structured here (the script will search for the files in the `SignatureTemplate` folder), in a shared network location, like `\\mycompany.com\outlook`.
 Every user and workstation will need at least read permission.
+2. Edit the template files in `SignatureTemplate` folder, with your custom branding.
-2. Create a new GPO and link it where your users are in the domain.
+3. Create a new GPO and link it where your users are in the domain.
-3. Edit the new GPO and go to `User Configuration\Policies\Windows Settings\Scripts\Logon`, in the `PowerShell Scripts` tab, click `Add` and navigate to the network location where the script is (step 1), then select and add it.
+4. Edit the new GPO and go to `User Configuration\Policies\Windows Settings\Scripts\Logon`, in the `PowerShell Scripts` tab, click `Add` and navigate to the network location where the script is (step 1), then select and add it.
-4. Apply everything and you are set.
+5. Apply everything and you are set.

 ## Bonus